AndrewKeYanzhe/frametime-analyser/README.md

 ## Usage

+1. Clone this repo
-1. Open `Frametime Analyser.py` in a text editor and set `file_path` to the location of your video
+2. Open `Frametime Analyser.py` in a text editor and set `file_path` to the location of your video
-2. Run `Frametime Analyser.py`
+3. Run `Frametime Analyser.py`